picodase/picodase.github.io/_pages/about.md

 3. Stitch together and program *de novo* enzyme synthases from this domain library (inspired by nature's [polyketide synthases](https://onlinelibrary.wiley.com/doi/abs/10.1002/cbic.202300386) and non-ribosomal peptide synthases)
 4. Test designs experimentally, then design bioreactors fit-to-purpose

 I approach computational enzyme modeling using a few methods, especially: deep learning-based protein modeling and design, molecular dynamics simulation, and electronic structure methods such as DFT.
-I worked on RoseTTAFold-allatom and RF3's `modelforge` for three years in grad school, where I developed novel DL-based modules for automated refinement of protein structures into electron density maps.
+I worked on RoseTTAFold-allatom and RoseTTAFold3 (RF3) in [`modelforge`](https://github.com/RosettaCommons/modelforge) for three years in grad school, where I developed novel DL-based modules for automated refinement of protein structures into electron density maps.
 I'm trying to work other forms of publically-available biophysical data into these DL networks, such as: NMR chemical shifts, high-res XRD maps, and SAXS volumes.

 What I'm reading
 ===